-- Personal involvement: The level of direct or personal involvement or responsibility in proceedings, particularly with regard to non-personal or corporate proceedings, may vary.
+Personal involvement: The level of direct or personal involvement or responsibility in proceedings, particularly with regard to corporate proceedings, may vary.
 The higher the level of the personal involvement, the higher the weight in the assessment.
 Proceedings (e.g. criminal, administrative, bankruptcy, insolvency or civil) and other relevant facts can refer to either a legal or a natural person.
 Proceedings and other relevant facts referring to legal persons will, in principle, cast a material doubt on the good repute of the appointee if the appointee was directly or personally involved in the matter.
 Such direct or personal involvement can also arise where the appointee had responsibility over a division or business line and where the proceedings (including sanctions or measures imposed) or facts demonstrate omission or inaction on the part of the appointee, or where the appointee failed as a key function holder, senior manager or member of the management body to act with due diligence, honesty and integrity.
 The level of responsibility of an appointee must be carefully assessed.
-Where there is clearly no direct or personal involvement, then no further assessment will be necessary.
-A clear example of no direct or personal involvement is when the appointee was not associated with the institution at the time of the wrongdoing. - Cumulative proceedings: Current or past investigations, the imposition of administrative sanctions (by regulators, professional bodies, etc.), dismissal from employment or any position of trust, or negative records (e.g. inclusion in lists of unreliable debtors) which individually do not affect an appointee's reputation may cumulatively have a material impact and are considered. - Appointee's conduct since the proceedings or other relevant facts: Good conduct of the appointee since the proceedings or other relevant facts should have a positive impact.
-The effect of any rehabilitation measure is also taken into account.

-- Transparency and insight: Appointees should be fully transparent about any pending proceedings, both towards the institution, the ECB and the NCA.
+Where there is clearly no direct or personal involvement, nor any concern related to the individual accountability of the appointee, then no further assessment will be necessary.
+A clear example of no direct or personal involvement is when the appointee was not holding any position in the institution at the time of the wrongdoing (e.g. they were not a member of the management body of the institution).

+- Cumulative proceedings: Current or past investigations, the imposition of administrative sanctions (by regulators, professional bodies, etc.), dismissal from employment or any position of trust, or negative records (e.g. inclusion in lists of unreliable debtors) which individually do not affect an appointee's reputation may cumulatively have a material impact and are considered. - Appointee's conduct since the proceedings or other relevant facts: Good conduct of the appointee since the proceedings or other relevant facts should have a positive impact.
+The effect of any rehabilitation measure is also taken into account. - Transparency and insight: Appointees should be fully transparent about any pending proceedings, both towards the institution, the ECB and the NCA.
 Any evidence that they have not been transparent, open and cooperative in their dealings with supervisory or regulatory authorities is in itself relevant to the assessment of propriety. - Length of time since the alleged offence: The more time that has elapsed since the alleged wrongdoing, the less impact it should have in the assessment.